Alfix00/M3U-VODownloader/README.md

-# M3U-VodExplorer
+# M3U-VODownloader
-This program read ".m3u" files: Explore and Organize Channels and Categories.
+This program read ".m3u" files: Explore, Organize and Download channels and categories.
 Search into them by name and see the respective URL.
 Now you can also download files from the list!
 [Update]

 Written in Python3